CABLE-LSM/CABLE/documentation/docs/user_guide/inputs/meteorological_forcing.md

 ### Site specific parameters

 Site-specific parameters recorded in the met file will overwrite the default values obtained during initialisation and have top priority over values specified in other files.
-For example, the default value of `za` (reference height or measurement height) is 40 m; it will be overwritten by the value read from the met file.
+For example, the default value of `za` (reference height or measurement height) is 40 m; it will be overwritten by the value read from the meteorological file.
-The site specific parameters include:
+The site-specific parameters include:

 | Name    | Description       | Units   |
 |---------|-------------------|---------|